 The quartet were winners of the ‘Charles Hennen International Chamber Music Competition 2000’ in Holland and were awarded the ‘Prix de la SACEM’ at the International String Quartet Competition 2001 in Bordeaux.
 In March 2002 they received the Press Prize and the AVRO Prize in the ‘Vriendenkrans’ competition in the Concertgebouw in Amsterdam.
 More recently they were recipients of the prestigious “Kersjes van de Groenekan” Prize, a major musical award in the Netherlands.

 Alongside performing the classical string quartet repertoire the Ruysdael Quartet are frequently involved in contemporary projects.
-In 2005 they toured with the eminent Dutch composer Jacob ter Veldhuis with an innovative programme based around his 3rd quartet.
+At the String Quartet Biënnale Amsterdam 2018 there was intensive collaboration with Louis Andriessen en in 2005 they toured with the eminent Dutch composer Jacob ter Veldhuis with an innovative programme based around his 3rd quartet.
 In 2006 the Quartet perfomed both Louis Toebosch’s string quartets and in 2009 Eric Verbugt wrote his “Aufgerichtet, untereinander” especially for the quartet.
-In 2011 a programme with Rob Zuidam will be performed.
-Next to this the Ruysdaels regularly play together with prominent guest musicians like Raphael Wallfisch, Gavriel Lipkind, Dmitri Ferschtmann, Igor Roma and Johannette Zomer.
+Next to this the Ruysdaels regularly play together with prominent guest musicians like Raphael Wallfisch, Gavriel Lipkind, Dmitri Ferschtmann, Igor Roma and Charles Neidich.

 In June 2015 the first Zoom! chamber music festival took place.
-The Ruysdaels are founders of this annual event and so far three succesful festivals have been organised.
-Next to the quartet itself many international artists have been peforming, like Nino Gvetadze, the Doric String Quartet, pianists Alexander Madzar, Simon Crawford-Phillips and clarinettist and composer Jörg Widmann.
+The Ruysdaels are founders of this annual event.
+Next to the quartet itself many international artists have been performing, like Nino Gvetadze, the Doric String Quartet, pianists Alexander Madzar, Simon Crawford-Phillips and clarinettist and composer Jörg Widmann.